Electronic Lobbyist Filing - Frequently Asked Questions

 • An accountant who responds to a Department of Revenue request to produce his client's business records for purposes of a tax audit.

-• A supplier of goods who responds to an RFP (a Request for Proposals)
+• A supplier of goods who responds to an RFP (a Request for Proposals), and meets with City representatives pursuant to the pre-set RFP process.

 • An attorney who appears before the Department of Administrative Hearings on behalf of a client to contest a notice of violation.

-• An officer of a not-for-profit corporation who meets with a representative of a City department to learn how to apply for a City grant.
+• An officer of a not-for-profit corporation who meets with a representative of a City department to learn how to apply for a City grant, or to ask about the status of grant application.

 • An individual who calls the Department of Zoning to inquire whether a particular business activity is authorized at a specific location.

-• A property owner who testifies before the City Council Committee on Zoning against a proposed building project in his neighborhood.
+• A property owner who testifies before the City Council Committee on Zoning against a proposed building project in the neighborhood.

 • A lawyer, architect or other representative of a building developer who testifies before the Chicago Plan Commission in support of a proposed development, and who is identified as testifying on behalf of the developer.

-• A constituent who calls her alderman to request an additional stop sign on her block.
+• A constituent who calls her alderperson to request an additional stop sign on her block.

-• A group of developers who, at the invitation of a department head or alderman, tours a neighborhood.
+• A group of developers who, at the invitation of a department head or alderperson, tour a neighborhood.

 • An engineering consulting firm that seeks from City employees a status report on a client's project or license application.